fangInFBI/SiaDFP/README.md

 Model
 - loadData.py
-> The code to load the ticket dataset.
+> The code to load the disk dataset.

 - SiaDFPNet.py
-> The codes of the SiaDFP in this paper.
+> The codes of the models in this paper.

 Train&&Test
 - trainTest.py